swcarpentry/good-enough-practices-in-scientific-computing/index.md

         transform it for storage with a lossless, well-documented procedure.
     *   Prefer open non-proprietary formats to closed ones (they'll likely last longer)
         *   See [this guide][uiuc-file-formats]
+    *   Consider revoking your own write permission, so it is harder to damage raw data by accident or to hand edit it in a moment of weakness.
-    *   And don't duplicate contents of stable, long-lived repositories (i.e., don't clone GenBank)
+    *   Don't duplicate contents of stable, long-lived repositories (i.e., don't clone GenBank)
 2. All synthesized data is stored in well-defined widely-used formats:
     *   CSV for simple tabular data
     *   JSON, YAML, or XML for non-tabular data such as graphs (the node-and-arc kind)